-- Documentation of current immunizations or immunity for tetanus, MMR and Varicella. - Receive the Hepatitis B vaccination or declare intent to receive or decline the vaccination. - Must test negative on a TB test. - Documentation of current medical examination. - Complete CPR training for the Health Care Provider (A CPR course is offered by the College). - Obtain a Criminal Background Check (through the program). - Documentation of dental examination. - Meet with the Dental Assisting Program Director.
+- Must be 18 years of age or older. - Declare intent to enter the Dental Assisting Program on the WCCCD Application for Admission form or change intent at the Admission's Office. - Declare intent to enter the Dental Assistant Program by submitting an Allied Health Application. - Demonstrate reading and math comprehension at Freshman English and Math levels via the COMPASS test.
+Based on the results of the test pre-requisite courses may be required. - Documentation of current immunizations or immunity for tetanus, MMR and Varicella. - Receive the Hepatitis B vaccination or declare intent to receive or decline the vaccination. - Must test negative on a TB test. - Documentation of current medical examination. - Complete CPR training for the Health Care Provider (A CPR course is offered by the College). - Obtain a Criminal Background Check (through the program). - Documentation of dental examination and completed treatment. - Meet with the Dental Assisting Program Director. - The admitted student must purchase the required uniform and student kit by the first week of classes. - Program approval is required for credits for "Prior Experience and Required Knowledge".